 So, does this mean one would die out of hunger?
 No, absolutely not.
-What most of the Indian students do is they bring spices from India or buy from the Indian store (generally found in the major cities) and cook by themselves because even though you may have “Mensa (Mess)” in your university but as I said it would not satisfy your taste buds.
-Even though you may eat there sometimes out of necessity but surely not by choice.
+For example, what most Indian students do is they bring spices from India or buy from the Indian store (generally found in the major cities) and cook by themselves because even though you may have “Mensa (Mess)” in your university but as I said it would not satisfy your taste buds.

-2.Laundry: Even though you will have a washing machine in your flat or public washing machine in some cases, it is not going to be very convenient to do it by yourself because that is not something which we are used to doing.
-So be prepared for it.
+2.Laundry: You will have a washing machine in your flat or public washing machine in some cases.
 Charges for washing the clothes vary depending on whether you are using the public washing machine or you have one in the flat.

 5.Weather: It is the scariest part.
 If you come in winter, you will experience the freezing coldness.
 Less number of sunshine hours.
 Summer is relatively safe as you do not need to load yourself with loads of clothes but many a time temperature reaches to 35-36 degree Celsius which may be a problem without fans or air conditioners (it is rare to have fan or AC in Germany).

 Tips: Bring sufficient winter clothes if you don’t want to fall ill as soon as you come.
-Get right winter clothes from a good brand (as they have temperature tested clothes).
-I bought from Decathlon but you can choose any name you like.
+Get the right winter clothes from a good brand (as they have temperature tested clothes).
+I bought from Decathlon, but you can choose any name you like.

-6.SIM cards: It is really difficult to decide which one to buy because you will get different SIM cards on their own merits and demerits.
-But, generally if you want to have it for official purpose (i.e. for internship/interview calls) O2 or Vodafone is recommendable but for international calls, Lebara is a good choice.
-Apart from the mentioned brands, you can find Rewe, Aldi etc.
+6.SIM cards: It is challenging to decide which one to buy because you will get different SIM cards on their own merits and demerits.
+But, generally if you want to have it for an official purpose (i.e., for internship/interview calls) O2 or Vodafone is recommendable, but for international calls, Lebara is a good choice.
+Apart from the mentioned brands, you can find Rewe, Aldi, etc.

 Tips: Mostly you should prefer WhatsApp call or skype but should have any one of the mentioned cards for urgent calls.

-7.Groceries: There are a good number of supermarkets which you might not have heard back in India like REWE, ALDI, EDEKA, NETTO, PENNY etc. You can buy you day to day stuff from these supermarkets.
+7.Groceries: There are a good number of supermarkets which you might not have heard back in India like REWE, ALDI, EDEKA, NETTO, PENNY, etc. You can buy your day to day stuff from these supermarkets.

 Tips: First visit these stores and compare the prices of the items before buying because there is a considerable difference in the prices of the products in different supermarkets as there is no concept of maximum retail price (MRP) in Germany.
-Generally, Aldi and Penny is considered to be the most cost effective.
+Aldi and Penny are considered to be the most cost-effective.

-8. Language: so far the most important point, I guess.
+8. Language: so far the most crucial point, I guess.
 Yes, I am saying this because even though, if your course is in English but to get into the job market without German fluency, is indomitable.
-Knowledge of German language not only helps you to get a job but also it increases your chances drastically to gel up with the people here.
-Germans know that German is a very difficult language to learn therefore they appreciate if some take the pain to learn the language.
+Knowledge of the German language not only helps you to get a job but also it increases your chances drastically to gel up with the people here.
+Germans know that German is a tough language to learn therefore they appreciate if some take the pain to learn the language.